yuriys-kentico/kontent-custom-element-samples/README.md

 # Feedback & Contributing

 Check out the [contributing](https://github.com/Kentico/delivery-sdk-net/blob/master/CONTRIBUTING.md) page to see the best places to file issues, start discussions, and begin contributing.

+You can contribute by adding your custom element here.
+Create html web page with some functionality, describe in readme file what your element does and send us a pull request.

 TODO Add Analytics